 Collins said the true star player is the Zamboni they purchased last year, which resurfaces the ice and has been popular with all the players.

-The event also featured music and a couple food trucks.
-One was Portland-based Barry Larry, who offered Asian cuisine, the other was Maine-ly Meat ‘n Potatoes.
+The event also featured music and a couple of food trucks.
+One was Portland-based Barry Larry, who offered Asian cuisine, and the other was Maine-ly Meat ‘n Potatoes of Grand Isle.
 Northern Maine Brewing Company also served craft beer at the site, which was just outside the St. Agatha Town Office at Long Lake.

 The event also featured a puck shot competition with a $250 cash prize, sponsored by Acadia Federal Credit Union, which is raising money to help end hunger in the region.